SokolAnn/BenchmarkCards/BenchmarkCards/hal_ogen.md

-# HAL OGEN
+# HALOGEN

 ## 📊 Benchmark Details

-**Name**: HAL OGEN
+**Name**: HALOGEN

-**Overview**: HAL OGEN is a comprehensive hallucination benchmark consisting of 10,923 prompts for generative models spanning nine domains.
+**Overview**: HALOGEN is a comprehensive hallucination benchmark consisting of 10,923 prompts for generative models spanning nine domains.
 It includes automatic high-precision verifiers for each use case that decompose LLM generations into atomic units and verify each unit against a high-quality knowledge source.

 **Data Type**: Text